This post was updated on April 2, 2026 to reflect current best practices and examples for using giving levels in nonprofit fundraising.

 Setting Your Donation Levels

-For more on the method of making donation tiers that are specific to your organization, check out the five steps outlined by Soapbox Engage and tips on gift arrays from NextAfter.
+For more on making donation tiers that are specific to your organization, check out the five steps outlined by Soapbox Engage and tips on gift arrays from NextAfter.

 Tell Donors What Their Money Will Support